Age 6– 12 years old

 French is taught by a French-language teacher once per week, from kindergarten through to Year 7.
 Students are introduced to the French alphabet and phonetic letter sounds, nouns and pronouns, basic verbs and verb conjugation, sentence formation and grammar, and oral conversation skills.
 Games, art, music and drama exercises are incorporated into instructional activities to make learning fun!

 Music studies are provided formally once per week, although songs, recordings and rhythm are incorporated into class daily.
 A music specialist comes to the classroom and teaches songs, movement, musical games, rhythm and musical history.
-The entire study body is involved in performing in two concerts every year, just before Winter Break and at the end of the school year.
+The entire study body is involved in a variety of performances every year.

 Special Activities occur throughout the school year in the form of special event days, such as Peace Day, United Nations Day, school concerts, Earth Day, Sports Day and various field trips and community service-oriented activities.
-Students are fully engaged in the planning and participation of these special events, which are designed to introduce the concept of socially responsible citizenship and participation in the life of their school and greater community.
+Students are fully engaged in these special events, which are designed to introduce the concept of socially responsible citizenship and participation in the life of their school and greater community.